actualbudget/docs/docs/Installing/DockerWithNginx.md

 </html>
 ```

 Also check the console running the server.
-You should see an access attempt recorded by NGINX.
+You should see an access attempt recorded by NGINX (look at the last line).
 ```
 actual-server-nginx-1          | 2023/01/14 15:34:11 [notice] 1#1: start worker process 22
 actual-server-nginx-1          | 2023/01/14 15:34:11 [notice] 1#1: start worker process 23